My Forking Life

 Instructions

 • Preheat oven to 425 degrees Fahrenheit.
-Place 1 Tbsp of butter in a 10-inch cast-iron skillet and place in the oven on the middle rack for 5 minutes or until the butter has melted.
+Place 1 tablespoon of butter in a 10-inch cast-iron skillet and place in the oven on the middle rack for 5 minutes or until the butter has melted.
 Remove from oven and swirl butter to spread across the bottom of the skillet.

 • Meanwhile, combine cornmeal, all-purpose flour, baking powder, baking soda, sugar (if using), and salt and whisk to combine.
 In another bowl, whisk eggs, butter, and buttermilk together.
 Add wet mixture to dry mixture and whisk until smooth.